 Degree Program Summary:

-The M.M. with an emphasis in Composition provides in-depth knowledge of musical forms and compositional idioms of the various periods of music history, and skills essential for future creative expression.
+The degree Master of Music (M.M.) with an emphasis in Composition provides in-depth knowledge of musical forms and compositional idioms of the various periods of music history, and skills essential for future creative expression.
 Primary career opportunities for graduates of this degree program include professional work in composition or orchestration and teaching at the two- or four-year college level.
-The degree also prepares graduates for future study in composition at the Ph.D. or D.M.A. level.
+The degree also prepares graduates for future study in composition at the Ph.D. or DMA level.

-The M.M. with an emphasis in Conducting prepares the graduate to analyze and interpret musical scores, use appropriate rehearsal techniques with various types of musical ensembles, and communicate musical interpretation through appropriate conducting gestures.
-Specializations are available in Choral, Orchestral, and Wind Conducting.
-Students with an emphasis in conducting are prepared to enter the professional field, pursue a higher degree, or teach at the two-or four-year college level.
+The degree Master of Music (M.M.) with an emphasis in Conducting prepares the graduate to analyze and interpret musical scores, use appropriate rehearsal techniques with various types of musical ensembles, and communicate musical interpretation through appropriate conducting gestures.
+Students with a major concentration in conducting are prepared to enter the professional field, pursue a higher degree, or teach at the two-or four-year college level.

-The M.M. with an emphasis in Performance provides the student with the technical ability required for professional-level performance of vocal or instrumental music and an interpretive understanding of the appropriate body of repertoire.
-It provides a broad knowledge base in music theory, history, and literature and allows the student to choose from a variety of concentrations, including Brass, Percussion, Piano, Piano Pedagogy, Collaborative Piano, Strings, Voice, and Woodwinds.
+The degree Master of Music (MM) with an emphasis in Performance provides the student with the technical ability required for professional-level performance of vocal or instrumental music and an interpretive understanding of the appropriate body of repertoire.
+It provides a broad knowledge base in music theory, history, and literature and allows the student to choose from a variety of concentrations.
+Graduates of this degree program may follow careers as solo and ensemble performers, college teachers, or private applied teachers.

 Locations Offered: